|Kuyt and Van Persie|

 |Robin Van Persie|

--- Van De Sar was a lock on the team.
+-- Edwin Van De Sar was a lock on the team.
 I took Ed de Goey and Eddy Treijtel over Tim Krul because the two of them had stronger ties to the province.
 Krul never played for any club over there.

 -- Winston Bogarde was considered.
 I chose Khalid Boulahrouz over him because Boulahrouz had more international experience.
 Cor Veldhoen had more steady club career that was associated with the province.